Monday, June 2, 2025

 5. Expected preparation time: If you have almost one year hands on experience using different services then 60-80 hours may require to be get ready for exam or ** condition applied, it matters person to person 😏.

-7. Before to go to actual exam, please go through the practice exam first and assess yourself.
+7. Before taking the actual exam, please complete a practice exam to assess your knowledge.

-8. You can mark "Flag" any question.
-Before to start exam, please make time plan (time per question) and reserve 10-20 minutes to review the skipped or doubtful answers.
+8. You can flag any questions for review.
+Plan your time by allocating a specific duration per question and reserving 10-20 minutes to review skipped or doubtful answers.

-9. Please reach your exam center at least 30 minutes before to time.
-If everything is Ok then they will allow to start the exam before to time itself.
+9. Arrive at the exam center at least 30 minutes early.
+If everything is in order, you may be allowed to start the exam early.

 If I am able to remind some more information, will append here in future.
 Best of luck and Thanks to read πŸ‘.